Aquatic Park Tombstones

 Cost: Free

-Best time to go: Low sun (morning or late afternoon) makes the inscriptions easier to read in the stone.
+When to go: Low tide, when more of the seawall stones are exposed.
+Low sun (morning or late afternoon) makes the inscriptions easier to read in the stone.

-What to know: The tombstones are scattered, not concentrated in one spot.
-Walk slowly along the seawall and look down.
-Some are more obvious than others.
+What to know: The tombstones are scattered through the seawall, not concentrated in one spot.
+Walk slowly and scan the stones; some are more obvious than others.

 Getting There